datacarpentry/shell-genomics/lesson_shell_fasta.md

 ftp://ftp.ensembl.org/pub/release-81/fasta/homo_sapiens/ncrna/Homo_sapiens.GRCh38.ncrna.fa.gz
 ```

 We will use this address as an argument to the command [wget](http://www.gnu.org/software/wget/manual/wget.html#Overview) to retrieve the data.

-Type in your command line:
+Type in your terminal the command line below to download the file on your local machine.

 ```
 $ wget <web address of the fasta file>
 ```

-this will download the file on your local machine.

 ### 2 - Looking at the data

-The file we just downloaded is compressed to the [gzip](https://www.gnu.org/software/gzip/manual/gzip.html) format.
+The file we just downloaded is compressed and in the [gzip](https://www.gnu.org/software/gzip/manual/gzip.html) format.
 To see how big it is  use the *-l* and *-h* option of *ls*:

 ```
 $ ls -lh